faisalforcode/pickYourCar/README.md

 # pick-your-car

+Has
+Firebase
+Market Place API interaction - Gives the cars available in area for sale.
+Ember JS

 This README outlines the details of collaborating on this Ember application.
 A short introduction of this app could easily go here.